 Who Can Apply for a Truist Foundation Grant?

-To be eligible, organizations must meet with the eligiblity requirements:
+To be eligible, organizations must meet the eligiblity requirements:

 Churches may apply if their program is secular and open to the general public.